arph226/BAE305-SP25-Lab4/README.md

 |14	|14.13|
 |15	|14.74|

 <p align="left"><em>Table 3: Vo vs. Vi data collected by adjusting the potentiometer to change the input voltage.
 It is important to note we did not record the actual values for Vin and were unable to set the exact voltage each time.
 All values were within .1V of the recorded Vin.
-If we were to repeat the experiement, we would record experimental Vin values. </em></p>
+If we were to repeat the experiment, we would record experimental Vin values. </em></p>

 **Gain of a Moderate Gain Op Amp Circuit**
 |  |  Value  | |Value |